 Even if you are new to swimming, the benefits on both your physical and mental health will be rewarding as you feel your fitness level increase and your mood and energy levels elevate.

 Intellectually, you know you ought to make exercise a priority, as it will help you feel more energetic, and the health benefits more than justify the time investment.
 But that realization isn’t always enough to get you out the door.
-Here are some more concrete tricks you can use when your motivation flags.
+Here are some more concrete tricks you can use when your motivation waivers.

-Add variety.
 If you’re one of those people who can do the same workout time after time without getting bored, more power to you.
 But if you feel like you’re getting in a rut, or you’re no longer looking forward to your workout, you might need to think about changing some things.
 This could mean working on different strokes, adding a water aerobics or aqua cycling class, or alternating swim workouts with other sports.

-Do what you can.
 Some days you’ll have more time and energy than others.
 Remember that any exercise is better than none, so don’t throw in the towel if you aren’t able to complete a full workout.
 And don’t feel guilty if you need to skip a day; that doesn’t matter in the grand scheme of things.
 What’s important is to develop good habits and a healthy lifestyle.
-It’s easy to get so focused on taking care of your family that you put your own needs last, but exercising, along with eating well and finding effective ways to manage stress, are more important than ever now that you’re a mum.
+It’s easy to get so focused on taking care of your family that you put your own needs last, but exercising, along with eating well and finding effective ways to manage stress, are more important than ever now that you’re a mom.

 While the first weeks postpartum might feel challenging for new moms, it is important to keep your mind on all the benefits a routine swimming exercise can bring you and your family.
 As your energy levels improve and you begin getting back in shape, you’ll be in a great mindset to take care of your new baby and yourself.